mengqiy/kubebuilder-demo/README.md

 ### Webhook

 The mutating webhook modifies the CR.
-If the `replicas < 2`, it change it to 2.
+If the `replicas` field is not set, default it to 2.
-If the `replicas >3`, it change it to 3.
+If the `replicas > 2`, it change it to 2.

 ### Verify Controller and Webhook Work

-1) Create a instance of CR with replicas=1
+1) Create a instance of CR with replicas=10
 1) Verify a deployment with replicas=2 has been created.
-1) Create a instance of CR with replicas=10
-1) Verify a deployment with replicas=3 has been created.